-The Center for Developing Child, Harvard University website offers brief videos to explain extensive research on how the biology of stress shows that healthy development can be derailed by excessive or prolonged activation of stress response systems in the body (especially the brain), with damaging effects on learning, behavior, and health across the lifespan.
+The Center for Developing Child, Harvard University (link is external) website offers brief videos to explain extensive research on how the biology of stress shows that healthy development can be derailed by excessive or prolonged activation of stress response systems in the body (especially the brain), with damaging effects on learning, behavior, and health across the lifespan.

-What is Complementary Learning is a fact sheet from the Harvard Family Research Project.
+What is Complementary Learning (link is external) is a fact sheet from the Harvard Family Research Project.
 Complementary learning is a comprehensive strategy for addressing educational needs and ensuring success for all children and youth.
 It incorporates schools, family engagement, out-of-school time activities, early childhood programs, health and social services, and other resources to better ensure that children have the skills they need to succeed.

-The Helping Your Child free publication series from the Department of Education features practical lessons and activities for parents to help their school aged and preschool children master reading, understand the value of homework, and develop the skills and values necessary to achieve and grow.
+The Helping Your Child (link is external) free publication series from the Department of Education features practical lessons and activities for parents to help their school aged and preschool children master reading, understand the value of homework, and develop the skills and values necessary to achieve and grow.
 Parental involvement in schools has been shown to decrease youth behavior problems and increase success in school.
 This is a great resource to share directly with the parents and families that your agency serves.